ufukyukselen/Sensors-Realtime-Dashboard/README.md

 ## Steps of the Project

 - We should have Apache Kafka, Apache Spark, Apache Hadoop installed locally.
-Elasticsearch, Kibana and MinIO can be used via docker-compose.yaml.
+Elasticsearch and Kibana can be used via docker-compose.yaml.

-- All steps of the data pipeline can be seen via Airflow DAG.
-They are all explained here as well.

 - All scripts were written according to my local file/folder locations.
 But all mentioned scripts can be found in this repo.